brunobord/gemeaux/README.md

 * The internals of `Gemeaux` are being tested on Python3.6+, but not the mainloop mechanics.
 * The vast majority of Gemini Standard responses are not implemented.
-* The Handler & Response documentation is missing, along with docstrings.
+* The Response documentation is missing, along with docstrings.
 * Performances are probably very low, there might be room for optimisation.

 ----